-Enter the correct password, then follow the instructions for changing a value as specified above.
-The default Level 1 password is "1234".
+Enter the correct password, then follow the instructions for changing a value as specified on p age p.
+51. The default Level 1 password is "1234".

 If the wrong password is entered, the message "Wrong Password" will display and then return to the programming entry screen.